 In exercise 1 I started with circles as basic shapes but different types of trees may of course have other basic shapes.
 Later you can make those basic shapes leaf-like again.
 In this way you can even make a real Christmas tree (the bottom two).

-EXTRA 2: copy as lightly as possible one or more of the following tree models.
-Look at photos of the chosen tree species or the tree in real life, even more beautiful of course.
+EXTRA 2: draw as lightly as possible one or more of the following tree models.
+Look at the tree in real life or photos of the chosen tree species.
 For example, in a weeping willow the leaves point downwards like tears.
-You can also make the drawn leaf groups gray immediately and then continue with light and shadow as in EXTRA 1.
+You can also make the drawn leaf groups gray immediately and then continue with light and shadow as in Exercise 2.

-Christmas tree (start with the two groups in the middle just above the trunk, zigzagging from bottom to top)
+A Christmas tree.
+Start with the two clusters in the middle just above the trunk, zigzagging from bottom to top.